-298. Special Study (1-6) Individual study.
+298. Special Study (1-3) Individual study.
 Six units maximum credit.
-Prerequisites: 18 units of upper division Spanish and consent of staff; to be arranged with department chairman and instructor.
+Prerequisite: Consent of staff; to be arranged with department chairman and instructor.

 Prerequisites: An officially appointed thesis committee and advancement to 299.
-Thesis (3) Preparation of a project or thesis for the master's degree.
+Thesis (3) candidacy.
+Preparation of a project or thesis for the master's degree.